Léon-Clément Gérard: Polemicist and author

 The twenty-first century commentators Joseph-Gabriel Rivolin and Omar Borettaz find Gérard's polemical approach and theology a little "old fashioned" ("...démodés").
-Old-fashioned or not, according to the Val d'Aoste scholar Abbé Henry, the surviving published legacy of Léon-Clément Gérard comprises more than 50,000 verses, which together constitute an important element in the Valdôtain literary heritage.
+Old-fashioned or not, according to the Aosta Valley scholar Abbé Henry, the surviving published legacy of Léon-Clément Gérard comprises more than 50,000 verses, which together constitute an important element in the Valdôtain literary heritage.

 Memberships

 On 22 April 1856 Gérard became a member of the Saint-Anselme Academy.